edespino/cloudberry-site/docs/deploy-cbdb-with-single-node.md

     ssh `hostname` # Makes sure that the local SSH connection works well.
     ```

 ### Step 3.
-Deploy Cloudberry Database with a single computing node
+Deploy Apache Cloudberry with a single computing node

-Use the scripting tool [`gpdemo`](/docs/sys-utilities/gpdemo.md) to quickly deploy Cloudberry Database. `gpdemo` is included in the RPM package and will be installed in the `GPHOME/bin` directory along with the configuration scripts (gpinitsystem, gpstart, and gpstop). `gpdemo` supports quickly deploying Cloudberry Database with a single computing node.
+Use the scripting tool [`gpdemo`](/docs/sys-utilities/gpdemo.md) to quickly deploy Apache Cloudberry. `gpdemo` is included in the RPM package and will be installed in the `GPHOME/bin` directory along with the configuration scripts (gpinitsystem, gpstart, and gpstop). `gpdemo` supports quickly deploying Apache Cloudberry with a single computing node.

 In the above [setting mount options for the XFS file system](#set-mount-options-for-the-xfs-file-system), the XFS  file system's data directory is mounted on `/data0`.
 The following commands deploy a single-computing-node cluster in this data directory: